 The Company sold 12 pieces of land numbered 259, located at the Ronhua Section, Xinfeng Township, Hsinchu County and the building on it.
 It was resolved by the Board of Directors on June 14, 2022.
 The contract of real estate transaction was signed on June 15, 2022.
 Therefore, \$97,036 thousand of the investment properties were reclassified as non-current assets held for sale.
 According to the contract of real estate transaction the sales price amounted to \$1,200,000 thousand.
-As of December 31, 2022, the transfer of ownership was still in process and the amount of \$120,000 thousand has been received, recognized as "other current liabilities-other".
 The Company received a letter of commitment for the said real estate transaction in 2023 and has since completed all related process of transaction and met all supplementary requirements in the same year.
 A gain of \$1,534,195 thousand was recognized in 2023 on this disposal.
-As of December 31, 2023, an outstanding amount of \$455,965 thousand was recognized as "other non-current receivables".
+As of December 31, 2024, and 2023 an outstanding amount of \$170,000 thousand and \$455,965 thousand was recognized as "other current assets, others" and "other non-current receivables", respectively.